State's deaths rise by 19, lowest in month; cases' increase 2,432

 Florida's cases are 7.0 percent of the total infections in the U.S. and 6.2 percent of the deaths.
 The state comprises 6.5 percent of the U.S. population.

 Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 10.7 percent of the state's 21.48 million population, 19th in cases per million.
-In cases per 100,000 for seven days, Florida is seventh at 108.3 with Colorado No. 1 at 161.2, topping Michigan, at 154.9, which had the most for several weeks, according to the Centers for Disease Control and Prevention.
+In cases per 100,000 for seven days, Florida is seventh at 105.3 with Colorado No. 1 at 150.9, according to the Centers for Disease Control and Prevention.

 State and county increases represent fatalities received by the state and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 61 each on April 21.